JoinColony/colonyJS/docs/_Topics_TaskLifecycle.md

 ```

-Skills are global, meaning they are shared across the Colony Network and only the Meta Colony can create new skills.
-When completing a task, reputation is also earned within the context of skills.
-There is no default value if the `skillId` is not specified and the `skillId` is not required when creating a task.
+An assigned domain is required for every task because reputation earned for completing a task is always earned within the context of domains.
+When a task is completed, each address assigned a task role, and a payout in tokens native to that colony, will earn reputation within that domain.
+The root domain of every colony is `1`, which is the default if the `domainId` is not specified.

+An assigned skill is also required for every task.
+The `skillId` is optional when adding a task but it has no default value, therefore, the `skillId` must be provided before a `WORKER` can be assigned to a task.
+Like domains, reputation is earned within the context of skills.

-The due date determines the deadline for the task.
+The due date is when the completed task work is due.
 The task work cannot be submitted after the due date has passed.
 If the `dueDate` is not specified when creating a task, the default `dueDate` will be 90 days from the time that the task was created.

 ### View Task